 Email form: http://www.cardin.senate.gov/contact/

 Sample letter or talking script:

 As a [Christian/US citizen/peacemaker/etc.] I am concerned by the continuing conflict in Korea and the absence of a peace treaty.
 70 years is too long to remain in division and conflict and our country agreed to replace the armistice with a peace treaty over 60 years ago.
 The suggestions of arming Japan and South Korea with nukes leave the people of the Korean peninsula in immense fear.
 I ask you now to take these four steps:

 - Enter into negotiations for a peace treaty now that does not require conditions.
-Disarmament must come after the peace treaty and along with removal of US forces from Korea.
+Disarmament must come after the peace treaty and along with authentic assurance of non-aggression by the US.

 - Cease all US-South Korea joint military exercises which increase North Korea’s distrust and fear.
 They are a major stumbling block for peace agreements.

 - Cease the deployment of the THAAD missile defense system in Korea.

 - Take tangible steps toward creating respectful dialogue and exchange across the borders of conflict.
 This is the only path that can avoid war, violence, and chaos.

 North Korea cannot sign a peace treaty in good faith while they fear complete annihilation.
 Build trust now by signing a peace treaty and then work for disarmament of ourselves and the Korean peninsula.